bhuvanh66/Bhuvan-Carter-Guha-Sota_DOC/content/team_posts/phase1.md

 **Gerrard Goossens**
 Age: 55
 Location: Brussels, Belgium
 Occupation: Executive for European Shipping Department, Aligurta

 Gerrard is an Executive for the European Shipping Department of Aligurta, a Chinese company, and is interested in Euro/Yuan exchange rates.
 He is in the EU and handles shipments from warehouses in China.

 - As a Domestic Importer, I want to predict the best timing to make bulk shipments to the EU by looking at Euro/Yuan price fluctuation given some major current events.
 - As a Domestic Importer, I want to avoid selling goods in a non-lucrative area, so I want to figure out if it is better to sell goods in the EU or in China.
 - As a Domestic Importer, I want to track tariffs in parallel with exchange rates because they both affect shipping costs.
 - As a Company Executive, I want to consider interest rates to borrow money in the most effective way and ship more products to the EU.

 ## Candidate Data Sources

 So far, we have been able to retreive API data regarding the following statistics from FRED across a large span of time:

-- Three different types of interest rates that the EU uses for Monetary Policy (numerical)
+- Three different types of interest rates that the EU uses for Monetary Policy (numerical) With these sources, we can train the model to predict exchange rates based off **EU monetary policy**

   - The Main Refinancing Rate
   - The Deposit Facility Rate
   - The Marginal Facility Rate

     ![image](https://i.ibb.co/dwTqw4V4/Screenshot-2025-05-20-at-4-16-29-PM.png)

-- Conversion Rates Between Currencies (numerical)
+- Conversion Rates Between Currencies (numerical) These sources will essentially give us the labels for the AI data so that we can actually train the model
   - USD to Chinese Yuan
   - USD to Euro
   - USD to British Pound
     We plan on using the USD conversion rates to find the respective historical EU exchange rates
     ![image](https://i.ibb.co/Pvf19JB2/Screenshot-2025-05-20-at-4-22-23-PM.png)
-- The main source of money for Foreign Aid (categorical)
+- The main source of money for Foreign Aid (categorical) We plan on training the AI to check how the source of the foreign aid that EU provides affects currency exchange as well
   ![image](https://i.ibb.co/twzFWy3K/foreign-Aid-Fin-Source.png)

-  We also plan on retreiving data regarding **tariffs** and current **wars** and **conflict**
+  We also plan on retreiving data regarding **tariffs** and current **wars** and **conflict** as these are very notable factors that affect exchange rates